The Geological Museum of Apiranthos in Naxos, Cyclades: The Geological Museum is located in the square of Apiranthos.

 The Geological Museum is located in Apiranthos village.

-Private transfers: We recommend using an online pre-booked Naxos transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829 or book your taxi online.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are several buses from Chora to Apiranthos during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.